 A jury in Minnesota federal court found that an accelerator flaw in a 1996 Toyota Camry was the cause of a 2006 fatal car crash in the state and ordered Toyota Motor Corp. to pay almost $11 million.
 According to plaintiffs’ lawyers, Toyota was found 60 percent liable for the crash while the driver, Koua Fong Lee, was found 40 percent responsible.

 The plaintiffs have claimed that the crash was a result of a fault in the accelerator causing it to become stuck, and the brakes failed to work.
 The carmaker, however, denied that the Camry was at fault, saying the driver had been negligent.
 A spokeswoman for Toyota, Amanda Rice, said the carmaker was weighing its legal options.

 A lawsuit was filed against Toyota on behalf of passengers injured or killed in a 2006 crash in St. Paul, Minnesota.
-Lee, later joined the suit, saying that his 1996 Toyota Camry inexplicably started to accelerate as he approached other vehicles stopped at an intersection, court filings say.
+In June 2006, Lee and his family were driving home from church when his 1996 Toyota Camry abruptly accelerated to around 90 mph and then rear ended another car, an Oldsmobile Ciera.

-Lee was charged and served nearly three years in prison for vehicular homicide, lawyer Robert Hilliard said.
+Based on this new evidence, Lee filed a motion for a new trial.
 In 2010, Lee won a motion to set aside his conviction, and was released from prison.